Hudson River: Geography and watershed

 The lower Hudson is a tidal estuary, with tidal influence extending as far as the Federal Dam in Troy.
 There are about two high tides and two low tides per day.
 As the tide rises, the tidal current moves northward, taking enough time that part of the river can be at high tide while another part can be at the bottom of its low tide.

 Strong tides make parts of New York Harbor difficult and dangerous to navigate.
 During the winter, ice floes may drift south or north, depending upon the tides.
 The Mahican name of the river represents its partially estuarine nature: muh-he-kun-ne-tuk means "the river that flows both ways."
 Due to tidal influence from the ocean extending to Troy, NY, freshwater discharge is only about 17400 cuft per second on average.
 The mean fresh water discharge at the river's mouth in New York is approximately 21900 cuft per second.

 The Hudson River is 315 mi long, with depths of 30 ft for the stretch south of the Federal Dam, dredged to maintain the river as a shipping route.
 Some sections there are around 160 feet deep, and the deepest part of the Hudson, known as "World's End" (between the US Military Academy and Constitution Island) has a depth of 202 ft.

 The Hudson and its tributaries, notably the Mohawk River, drain an area of 13000 sqmi, the Hudson River Watershed.
 It covers much of New York, as well as parts of Connecticut, Massachusetts, New Jersey, and Vermont.

 Parts of the Hudson River form coves, such as Weehawken Cove in the towns of Hoboken and Weehawken in New Jersey.

 The City of Poughkeepsie and several adjacent communities in the mid-Hudson valley, totalling about 100,000 people, rely on the river for their drinking water.

 Salinity

 New York Harbor, between the Narrows and the George Washington Bridge, has a mix of fresh and ocean water, mixed by wind and tides to create an increasing gradient of salinity from the river's top to its bottom.
-This varies with season, weather, variation of water circulation, and other factors; snowmelt at winter's end increases the freshwater flow downstream.
+This varies with season, weather, variation of water circulation, and other factors; snow melt at winter's end increases the freshwater flow downstream.

 The salt line of the river varies from the north in Poughkeepsie to the south at Battery Park in New York City, though it usually lies near Newburgh.

+Counties

+The Hudson River passes through 17 counties in the state of New York and 2 in New Jersey.